Are you Experiencing Bad Breath?

 Food particles and dead cells collect on your tonsils and calcify into small white formations called tonsil stones.
 Tonsil stones are filled with bad bacteria.
 The result into Bad breath.

 Dentures that don’t fit properly or aren’t cleaned regularly harbor food particles and bacteria that can make your breath smell bad.
 It’s just one of the many reasons why it’s important for your dental appliance to be custom fit to your mouth!

-Some diseases, like cancer, acid reflux, and metabolic disorders have also been associated with bad breath.
+Some diseases, like Post-nasal discharge – for example, due to chronic sinusitis have also been associated with bad breath.

 Treatment for Bad Breath

 The treatment for bad breath depends on the proper diagnosis of the cause of the bad breath.
 Your dentist can help you uncover the exact reason for your bad breath, create a custom treatment for bad breath.
 Meanwhile the treatment for bad breath may include:

 - Addressing Dental Problems: If dental problems are causing bad breath, appropriate dental treatments such as fillings, root canals, or tooth extractions may be necessary to eliminate the bad breath.